madewhere/madewhere.co/content/faq.md

 could be quite expensive even.
 But the goal is for these items to be _worth_ the cost, because they work well and last for you, and the people that made them were taken care of.

+### What does "fairly made" mean?

+The answer to this is the previous two combined.
+We hope that our money goes to benefit everyone that worked on making it a reality.

 ### How do you know these brands treat people fairly?